3.5.1. SCPI server (MATLAB, LabVIEW, or Python)

 Install a coding environment.
 We recommend using Visual Studio Code.

-Install appropriate extensions for your coding environment (Python Extension Pack and Better Comments are a good combination for VS Code).
+Install extensions for your coding environment (Python Extension Pack and Better Comments are a good combination for VS Code).

+Configure the workspace.
 Setup or create a new workspace.
 Here are some tutorials for Visual Studio Code.

 Choose a Python interpreter.

+Update Python packages.
 Ensure that the Python packages are up to date and install following Python libraries:

 Open the Terminal or use the Terminal in VS Code and type:

-Windows users must enable “Running Scripts” option.
-It should be located in Settings > Update&Security > For developers under the Power Shell section (or google “How to enable running scripts on Windows 10/11”).
+Running Scriptsoption.
+It should be located in Settings > Update&Security > For developers under the Power Shell section (or googleHow to enable running scripts on Windows 10/11).Double-check the Python version and reselect the Python interpreter if necessary (See step 5).

 $ python --version Python 3.11.6